swsnr/swsnr.de/archlinux/_posts/2024-01-28-archlinux-rescue-image-with-mkosi.md

 We

 - select Arch as base distribution for the image,
-- configure the identifier of the image which also configure the output filenames,
+- configure the identifier of the image which also sets the output filenames,
 - enable the UKI output format,
 - set a hostname for the image,
 - and disable bootloader installation (otherwise `mkosi` would install a somewhat superfluous EFI partition inside the UKI).